erdees/LoanAmountApprovalService/README.md

 `systemctl daemon-reload`

-To add the bot to autostart, use the command:
+To add the app to autostart, use the command:

 `systemctl enable Approval.service`

-and finally, to start the bot:
+and finally, to start the app:

 `systemctl start Approval.service`

-Now the bot up and running, you are beautiful.
+By default, an application listening port 8080, so it should be available on `http://localhost:8080` Now the app up and running, you are beautiful.

 ## Distro description